GreenRiverCollege-IT372/hw-sinatra-saas-hangperson/docs/part_0_create_saas_app.md

 Creating and versioning a simple SaaS app
 -----------------------------------------

-SaaS apps are developed on your computer (or cloud-based IDE) but *deployed to production* on a server that others can access.
+SaaS apps are developed on your computer (or virtual machine) but *deployed to production* on a server that others can access.
 We try to minimize the differences between the development and production *environments*, to avoid difficult-to-diagnose problems in which something works one way on your development computer but a different way (or not at all) when that code is deployed to production.

 We have two mechanisms for keeping the development and production environments consistent.
 The first is *version control*, such as Git, for the app's code.
 But since almost all apps also rely on *libraries* written by others, such as *gems* in the case of Ruby, we need a way to keep track of which versions of which libraries our app has been tested with, so that the same ones are used in development and production.